Weston College: Loxton Campus

 In 1998, North Somerset Council handed over the ailing Broadoak Sixth Form College on Loxton Road to Weston College, which launched the facility as Weston College's Sixth Form Centre the following year.
 In 2007 the building underwent substantial redevelopment and was renamed the Jill Dando Centre in commemoration of murdered local television presenter and journalist Jill Dando, who went to college on the site.

 In 2006, construction began on the plot adjacent to the sixth form centre to create Weston College's Loxton Campus.
 The £15 million university campus was opened by Anne, Princess Royal on 23 June 2008.

-The campus contains a series of suites and studios from which the college teaches its creative arts courses and some of its degree level education.
+The campus contains a series of suites and studios from which the college teaches its A-level courses and a variety of creative courses: art, music and drama.

 The facilities include performance spaces, creative arts workshops, graphic design studios, recording and rehearsal suites, a library and a canteen.
 The building also has its own sports pitch.

+The Health and Active Living Skills Centre is part of the campus.
+It focuses on vocational qualifications in healthcare and sport.